sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Prefer generating an HTTP `204` return code on a successful `DELETE` request if no further information is returned after executing the request.
+### Prefer generating an HTTP `204` return code on a successful `DELETE` request if no further information is returned after executing the request
 When no content is returned after a delete operation successfully executes, an HTTP status code 204 should be returned.
 This indicates that the process has been successfully handled, however, the body of the response does not contain additional information.